tanmayyb/home/_pages/about.md

 ---

 Hi,
-I'm an undergraduate in Electrical Engineering at TMU, Toronto with an expected degree date of August 2025.
-I'm presently on Professional Engineering Year (PEY) at Advanced MicroDevices Inc. (AMD) as a Software Solutions Engineering Intern till the end of April 2024.
+I'm an undergraduate in `Electrical Engineering` at TMU, Toronto with an expected degree date of August 2025.
+I'm presently on Professional Engineering Year (PEY) at `Advanced MicroDevices Inc. (AMD)` as a Software Solutions Engineering Intern till the end of April 2024.

 My passion is grounded in the study, design, and engineering of all things intelligent.
-This has attracted me to fields such as Robotics, Computational Neuroscience, Machine Learning, and lately, AI.
-I have industry experience in Robotics, ML Engineering, and Software Engineering.
-My research interests lie in Autonomous Vehicles, Bio-inspired Robotics, cool applications of ML, BCIs, and Conciousness.
+This has attracted me to fields such as `Robotics`, `Computational Neuroscience`, `Machine Learning`, and lately, `AI`.
+I have industry experience in `Robotics`, `ML Engineering`, and `Software Engineering`.
+My research interests lie in `Autonomous Vehicles (AV)`, `Bio-inspired Robotics`, cool applications of ML, `Brain-Computer Interface (BCI)`, and `Conciousness`.

-Hopefully one day I can discover something that is universally applicable to these distant fields.
+I hope to one day generate significant contributions to these field.